nhsconnect/gpconnect/pages/overview/overview_consumer_supplier.md

 ## Developer ecosystem

-Our developer ecosystem takes you through each stage of a typical GP Connect API project:
+Our developer ecosystem takes you through each stage of a typical GP Connect API project.
+Click on a stage to find out more.

 {% include developer_journey.html %}